 This trek is also known with the name of Khopra Ridge Trek or Khayer Lake Trek.
 This trek is recently introduced so the trails are quite unspoiled and exotic.
 Trekkers who have done this trek have stated that this trek is one of the best viewpoint trek in western Nepal.

-In this trek, the trail passes through a densely forested path filled with rhododendrons, oaks, bamboo, and pines.
+The trail of Khopra Ridge trek passes through a densely forested path filled with rhododendrons, oaks, bamboo, and pines.
 Languor monkeys are common to see in this trail as well.
 The routes in this trek offers us with the most amazing views of everything Nepal has to offer from the whole Annapurna region and other beautiful mountains to rural villages and rice fields.
 Khayer Lake is probably the most beautiful lake that you will see on this trek.

 Arrival at Kathmandu (1,400 m) and transfer to hotel.